-Dr. Hiep Pham's areas of specialization are family medicine and geriatrics (elderly care); he sees patients in Spartanburg, SC and Greenville, SC.
-Before performing his residency at Halifax Medical Center, Dr. Pham attended the University of South Florida (USF) College of Medicine for medical school.
-He honors Medicare insurance.
-He is professionally affiliated with Regional HealthPlus.
+Dr. Hiep Pham's specialties are family medicine and geriatrics (elderly care).
+He is in-network for Medicare insurance.
+Dr. Pham attended the University of South Florida (USF) College of Medicine for medical school and subsequently trained at Halifax Medical Center for residency.
+He is affiliated with Regional HealthPlus.

-Dr. Howard Klickman practices general internal medicine and geriatrics (elderly care) in Gaffney, SC and Spartanburg, SC.
+Dr. Howard Klickman works as an internist and geriatrician in Gaffney, SC and Spartanburg, SC.
 He is an in-network provider for Medicare insurance.
-Before performing his residency at a hospital affiliated with Loyola University, Dr. Klickman attended Loyola University Chicago, Stritch School of Medicine.
-He is affiliated with Regional HealthPlus.
+After attending Loyola University Chicago, Stritch School of Medicine, he completed his residency training at a hospital affiliated with Loyola University.
+Dr. Klickman is affiliated with Regional HealthPlus.

 Conditions / Treatments